LeCoupa/awesome-shopify/README.md

 # Awesome Shopify

-> 👩‍🎓👨‍🎓 Must-read articles, videos and books for Shopify marketers and developers.
+> 👩‍🎓👨‍🎓 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.

 ## Table of contents